Analysis | How the U.S.-China Trade War Reached a Turning Point

 6. How has the conflict been felt in the U.S.?

-American shoppers have been mostly insulated, because inflation remains tame and the tariffs haven’t hit staples such as clothing, footwear and toys.
-A January report by Bank of America Corp. analysts said any escalation of the trade war “would be much more painful” for the U.S., triggering renewed market volatility and undermining investor confidence.
-Trump is holding tight to his view that the trade war is helping the U.S. economy and he points to some recent evidence supporting that view.
-A better-than-expected first reading of U.S. gross domestic product in the first quarter had the economy growing at an annual 3.2 percent, in part because of a full percentage point boost from net exports.
+American shoppers have been mostly insulated, because inflation remains tame and the tariffs until now haven’t hit staples such as clothing, footwear and toys.
+But a January report by Bank of America Corp. analysts said any escalation of the trade war “would be much more painful” for the U.S., and Goldman Sachs Group Inc. economists said after the latest escalation that the “costs of the tariffs have fallen entirely on U.S. businesses and households.”
+Trump is holding tight to his view that the trade war is helping the U.S. economy, and he points to recent evidence supporting that view.
+A better-than-expected first reading of U.S. gross domestic product in the first quarter had the economy growing at an annual 3.2%, in part because of a full percentage point boost from net exports.
 And employment data showed the U.S. added 263,000 jobs in April.

 7. How has it been felt in China?

 China’s economic growth has been slowing in recent years, a weakness that U.S. officials sought to leverage in their push for a trade agreement.
 But China’s economy rebounded through the first quarter of 2019, offering the government there more room for maneuver.
 Authorities in Beijing have already promised almost $300 billion of tax cuts to stoke growth and are said to be considering other stimulus measures to bolster sales of cars and appliances.
-Bloomberg Economics calculates tariffs at the current 10 percent add up to a 0.5 percentage-point drag on China’s growth this year.
-An increase to 25 percent on $200 billion in Chinese exports would raise the drag to 0.9 percentage point.
-Tariffs on all of China’s exports to the U.S. would increase the burden to 1.5 point.
+Bloomberg Economics calculates tariffs at 10% add up to a 0.5 percentage-point drag on China’s growth this year.
+The increase to 25% on $200 billion in Chinese exports would raise the drag to 0.9 percentage point.
+Tariffs on all of China’s exports to the U.S. would increase the burden to 1.5 percentage point.

-To contact the reporter on this story: Enda Curran in Hong Kong at ecurran8@bloomberg.net
+To contact the reporters on this story: Enda Curran in Hong Kong at ecurran8@bloomberg.net;Andrew Mayeda in Washington at amayeda@bloomberg.net

 To contact the editors responsible for this story: Malcolm Scott at mscott23@bloomberg.net, Laurence Arnold, Paul Geitner